 The 2015 Tour was a resounding success, with 1,337 visitors attending!
 They came to enjoy spring and beautiful homes in Edenton!
-You can see photos of this year’s tour here.
+You can see photos of that tour here.

 The Pilgrimage of Historic Homes — two days of hospitality, history, heritage, gardens, architecture, antiques, Southern food, music and more — hosted by Edenton Woman’s Club since 1949 — welcomed visitors touring the homes, who were greeted by members of the Woman’s Club and volunteers, who shared with them interesting facts and details about the history of each home.